Square789/PydayNightFunkin/README.md

    - There have been experiments, but those will definitely remain experiments for the foreseeable future.
  - This is a **complete hobby project** that's still in development and rapidly breaks stuff.
- - **Still lacks many many things** such as: Save data, asset cache clearing, a loading screen, options, a chart editor, any kind of comprehensive modding frontend, an accuracy system and tightly timed input detection that doesn't risk lagging behind by up to 16ms.
+ - **Still lacks many many things** such as: Save data, options, a chart editor (not planned tbh, use another engine's), any kind of comprehensive modding frontend, an accuracy system and tightly timed input detection that doesn't risk lagging behind by up to 16ms.

 ## Boring!
 Show me a video!